 trigger is an object that takes a Trainer object as an argument and returns a boolean value.
-If a tuple in a form (period, unit) is given as a trigger, it will be considered as an IntervalTrigger that invokes the extension at every period unit.
-For example, when the given tuple is (10, 'epoch'), the extension will be fired at every 10 epochs.
+If a tuple in the form (period, unit) is given as a trigger, it will be considered as an IntervalTrigger that invokes the extension every period unit.
+For example, when the given tuple is (10, 'epoch'), the extension will run every 10 epochs.